the outhouse at the lookout

 Directions

-From Sula, travel northwest 0.2 miles on Highway 93.
-Turn northeast onto East Fork Road (County Road 472) and go approximately 15 miles.
-Turn south onto Forest Service Road 435 (Johnson Peak Trail) and travel 5.5 miles to the Johnson Peak Trailhead.
-Hike 1.5 miles to the lookout tower.
+From Sula, MT, head northwest 0.2 miles on Highway 93.
+Turn northeast (right) onto East Fork Road (County Road 472) and travel approximately 15 miles.
+Turn south (right) onto Forest Service Road 435 and drive 5.5 miles to the Johnson Peak Trailhead.
+Hike 1.5 miles uphill to the lookout.

 Amenities